Yann Ehrlacher

-Yann Ehrlacher (born 4 July 1996) is a French auto racing driver who competes in the World Touring Car Cup for Cyan Performance Lynk & Co.
+Yann Ehrlacher (born 4 July 1996) is a French auto racing driver who competes in the TCR World Tour for Cyan Performance Lynk & Co.
 He was the 2020 World Touring Car Cup winner and defended the title in 2021.
 He is the son of former racing driver Cathy Muller and Yves Ehrlacher, a former professional footballer.
 He is also the nephew of Yvan Muller, quadruple winner of the World Touring Car Championship.

+Debut in motor sport

+Unlike most drivers of his generation, Yann Ehrlacher has never competed in karting.
+He made his motorsport debut in a Mitjet 1300 at the end of the 2012 season, where he already stood out for his speed.